Systemcluster/wrappe/README.md

 Target-specific [rustflags](https://doc.rust-lang.org/cargo/reference/config.html#buildrustflags) for runners can be configured through the `WRAPPE_TARGET_RUSTFLAGS_{target triple}` environment variable.

-Cross compilation of additional runners can be performed through [cross](https://github.com/rust-embedded/cross) when available and the `WRAPPE_USE_CROSS` environment variable is set to `true`.
+### Cross Compilation

+Additional targets need to be available to `cargo` for cross compilation.
+Targets can be installed with `rustup`, for example `rustup target add x86_64-unknown-linux-musl`.

 Some cross compilation targets require certain `AR`, `CC` and `CXX` environment variables to be set.
 Target-specific `AR`, `CC` and `CXX` can be configured through the `WRAPPE_TARGET_{AR|CC|CXX}_{target triple}` environment variables.

+Cross compilation of additional runners can alternatively be performed through [cross](https://github.com/rust-embedded/cross) when available and the `WRAPPE_USE_CROSS` environment variable is set to `true`.

+When including runners for multiple macOS targets, the `WRAPPE_MACOS_UNIVERSAL` environment variable can be set to a list of targets to build a universal runner with `lipo` containing the specified architectures, for example `x86_64-apple-darwin;aarch64-apple-darwin`.
+This runner will be included as `universal-apple-darwin`.